kostistsaprailis/kostistsaprailis.github.io/_posts/2017-09-21-How-to-beat-procrastination-with-the-Pomodoro-technique.md

 ### Use whatever timer suits you

-It can either be an old school analog time, an app on your phone(which is not suggested because looking at your phone can break your focus from all the notifications), an online time, a cli program.
+It can either be an old school analog time, an app on your phone (which is not suggested because looking at your phone can break your focus because of notifications), an online time, a cli program.
 Find what works best for you and stick to it.

 ### Start small